 When your internet package is coming to an end, take a look at what is available and see if you could get better speeds, prices or freebies somewhere else.

-4G and 5G home broadband: what are they?
+4G and 5G home internet: what are they?

-In recent years, alternatives have been proposed to broadband, offering more flexible solutions, cheaper plans and other options.
+In recent years, alternatives have been proposed to the NBN, offering more flexible solutions, cheaper plans and other options.

-Of the alternatives, 4G home broadband has proven to be the most popular and effective.
+Of the alternatives, 4G home internet has proven to be the most popular and effective.
 It works by placing a SIM card inside a modem, amplifying its connection through a house.

-Can I get freebies with my broadband plan?
+Can I get freebies with my internet plan?

-The most common freebie you’ll get with your NBN plan is a free modem, though this usually requires you to stay connected to the plan for around 24 months.
+The most common freebie you’ll get with your internet plan is a free modem, though this usually requires you to stay connected to the plan for around 24 months.

 Telstra and Optus are the most likely to include other added perks, such as a free streaming subscription to your plan.
-Telstra currently offers a three-month free subscription to Binge, while Optus includes a free subscription to Optus Sport for as long as you stay connected.
+Telstra currently offers a two-month free subscription to Binge, three months of Apple TV Plus and four months of Spotify Premium.